 make sure you have a contingency plan to keep things running .

-IF YOU NEED ANY HEALTH & SAFETY ADVICE SPECIFIC TO YOU AND YOUR FARM,
+IF YOU NEED ANY HEALTH & SAFETY ADVICE SPECIFIC TO YOUR FARM,

 GET IN TOUCH WITH US